91ahmed/JsonModifier/README.md

             ]);
 ```

-> Search for spicifc items.
+> Search for all items.
 ``` php
 // Search for items where "item_id" = 3
 $search = $json->index('items')